-Talk to a tax agent if you think the interposed entity rules may apply to you.
+If you think the interposed entity rules apply to you, you may want to talk to a tax agent.
 Read the Tax Information Bulletin, Vol 31, No 8 (September 2019) for more information.

 Part 5 - Holiday homes

 Mixed-use asset rule